telerik/blazor-docs/knowledge-base/grid-change-border-color.md

 * How to change the border color of specific Grid or TreeList columns?
 * How to customize the border color of header cells?
 * How to set the border color of data table cells?
+* How to change the grid lines color?

 ## Solution